| 1. | ||

 , then it will continuously be extended to any boundary point of each of these semicylindrical domains.

-Let us consider - multiple integral of Cauchy-type
+- multiple integral of Cauchy-type

 (1)

-where - is the space of continuous functions on
+- is the space of continuous functions on

 .

-In the paper [1] was studied the behavior of integral (1) for smooth contours and functions of Holder's class and in papers [2], [3] and [4] (for n=2) under some assumptions on the curves and the function
+In the paper [1] was studied the behavior of integral (1) for smooth contours and functions of Holder's class and in papers [2], [3] and [4] (for n=2) under some assumptions on the curves

 the continuity up to core of the integral was investigated.
 In [5] and [6] (for n=2) the investigation of the integral (1) was extended to a case of summable density.
 The papers [7], [8], [9] and [12] are focused on study the integral near a bicylindrical fields and [13-16] contain results the behavior of integral Martinelli-Bochner, which (1) turns into a Cauchy-type integral for n = 1.

-In the current work the behavior of -multiple integral (1) on the border of semicylindrical domain in terms of the continuity modulus and
+-multiple integral (1) on the border of semicylindrical domain in terms of the continuity modulus and

 ) characteristic curve